Line (geometry): Projective geometry

-Extensions
+Related concepts

 Ray

 Given a line and any point A on it, we may consider A as decomposing this line into two parts.

 Each such part is called a ray and the point A is called its initial point.
-It is also known as half-line, a one-dimensional half-space.
+It is also known as half-line (sometimes, a half-axis if it plays a distinct role, e.g., as part of a coordinate axis).
+It is a one-dimensional half-space.
 The point A is considered to be a member of the ray.
 Intuitively, a ray consists of those points on a line passing through A and proceeding indefinitely, starting at A, in one direction only along the line.
 However, in order to use this concept of a ray in proofs a more precise definition is required.

 Given distinct points A and B, they determine a unique ray with initial point A. As two points define a unique line, this ray consists of all the points between A and B (including A and B) and all the points C on the line through A and B such that B is between A and C. This is, at times, also expressed as the set of all points C on the line determined by A and B such that A is not between B and C. A point D, on the line determined by A and B but not in the ray with initial point A determined by B, will determine another ray with initial point A. With respect to the AB ray, the AD ray is called the opposite ray.